Abraham Willemsens: Life

+On 9 April he and his wife made a will as he was suffering from an illness.
+At the time they were living on the Florisstraat in Antwerp.
+He was active as an art dealer himself.
+He had three apprentices: Francois Verbeck started his apprenticeship in the guild year 1651/52 and Jan Looybos and Hendrick Watele in the guild year 1653/54.

+He died in Antwerp where he was buried in the St. George Church on 5 December 1672.

 Work

 The painter was virtually unknown until the discovery in the early 1990s of a painting bearing his full signature.
 Since then his oeuvre has gradually been reconstituted.
 Numerous attribution issues had to be dealt with as Willemsens was not the only contemporary painter who used the monogram AW.
 The artists Artus Wolffort and Adriaen Willemhoudt also signed with the monogram AW.
 The monogrammist AW who was responsible for a number of oil on copper paintings held by the Prado Museum has now been conclusively identified as Adriaen Willemhoudt.
-Because of the similarity in style there have also been misattributions of Willemsens' work to Willem van Herp.
+Because of the similarity in style there have also been mis-attributions of Willemsens' work to Willem van Herp.